theQRL/qrl-wallet/README.md

 ## Package Electron Client

-Ensure the node, mongo and mongod for the platform being built for are in the .electrify/bin directory (these are found in .meteor/local/dev_bundle after a successful local run)
+Ensure a `node` binary for the platform being built for is present in `.electrify/bin`.
+To copy the one currently on your PATH:

+	npm run acquire:node

+The wallet holds no server-side database, so no mongo binaries are required.

 1. Clean only the target platform output in `.electrify/.dist`